Open Accessibility Menu

 Pulmonary Rehabilitation (Tuesday & Thursday)

-Respiratory therapists and exercise specialists conduct small group classes Tuesdays and Thursdays.
-Each exercise session is an hour in length up to 36 visits.
+Exercise Physiologists conduct small group classes Tuesdays and Thursdays.
+Each exercise session is an hour+ in length.
+Program length is determined at initial visit.
 For the oxygen dependent patient, we provide supplemental O2 each session.
 Vital signs are monitored closely and exercise prescriptions are individually designed each session.

 Those that qualify for Pulmonary Rehab include but are not limited to: